bookingactivities/booking-activities/readme.txt

 * Breaking change - Remove opening and closing dates from calendar settings in calendar editor
 * Feature - Add a button to jump to a specific date in calendar editor
 * Tweak - Remove restrictions on event availability and repetition frequency, you can update them regardless of bookings made
-* Fix - Cannot filter the booking list by customer if the customer has no account
 * Dev - Breaking change - the wp_bookacti_exceptions table was totally refactored and the API related to exceptions too
 * Dev - Refactor the events, activities, group of events and group categories data sanitization when updating them from the calendar editor
 * Dev - Move the legacy functions to controller-legacy.php
 * Dev - Store the activity_id in the wp_bookacti_groups_events table (part of removing dependencies between bookings and events (groups))

+= 1.11.4 =
+* Fix - Cannot filter the booking list by customer if the customer has no account
+* Fix - Events were not rerendered after a booking is made

 = 1.11.3 - 2021/06/11 =
 * Tweak - Improve feedback when a non-default form action is selected and WC is installed